Caleb Huntley

-Early life and education
+Early life and college

 Huntley was born on September 15, 1998, and grew up in Atlanta, Georgia.
 He attended Locust Grove High School and was a four-year letterman.
 He played four seasons as a varsity football player at running back and finished his career with 3,135 yards and 30 touchdowns.
 As a senior in 2016, he ran for 1,487 yards and scored 13 touchdowns, earning Region 4/5A Offensive Player of the Year honors.
 He recorded more than 100 rushing yards in every game of the 2016 season, and holds the single season rushing record and rushing yards per game record at Locust Grove.
 He was a three-star recruit according to 247Sports.

 Huntley had committed to Western Kentucky, but they decided not to have him on the team as a result of poor grades in high school.
 He instead signed with Ball State.
 As a freshman in 2017, he appeared in all 12 games and started the concluding seven, recording 1,003 rushing yards on 210 attempts, both leading the team.
 He is one of only two freshmen in school history to run for over 1,000 yards.
 He was given the John Hodge Award at the end of the year, given to the best Ball State freshman.

 As a sophomore in 2018, Huntley appeared in the first six games before suffering a season-ending injury against Northern Illinois.
 In 2019, Huntley started 11 out of 12 games at running back and recorded 1,275 rushing yards, placing third in the Mid-American Conference (MAC) with 106.2 rushing yards per game.
 Gaining over 100 yards in all but one of the inter-conference matches, Huntley was named second-team All-MAC at the end of the year as well as Ball State Offensive Player of the Year.

 As a senior in 2020, Huntley recorded 437 rushing yards on 80 carries, scoring six touchdowns.
 He appeared in only three games due to injury, but, despite this, played well enough to earn a spot on the all-conference team.
-Although being given an extra year of eligibility due to the COVID-19 pandemic, he decided to declare for the NFL Draft.
+Although being given an extra year of eligibility due to the COVID-19 pandemic, he decided to declare for the NFL draft.
 Huntley finished his college career with 2,902 rushing yards, seventh all-time in school history, and 21 rushing touchdowns, which ranks tenth in the team record books.